eclipsesource/tabris-plugin-firebase/README.md

 ##### `resetInstanceId()`

 * Invalidates the current `instanceId` and creates a new one asynchronously.
-To be notified when a new `instanceId` is available you should listen for the `change:instanceId` event.
+To be notified when a new `instanceId` is available you should listen for the `instanceIdChanged` event.
 Resetting the `instanceId` also resets the associated registration `token`.
-A `change:token` event will be fired once a new token is available.
+A `tokenChanged` event will be fired once a new token is available.

 ## Compatibility